 REQ.21.3.1 General Practices for Energy Services Provider Interface (ESPI)

-REQ.21.3.1.1 To the extent required by the Applicable Regulatory Authority, Authorized Third Parties and Data Custodians should exchange Retail Customer’s energy usage information at the Retail Customer’s request pursuant to the requirements as set forth in NAESB REQ.21, subject to the Governing Documents.
+REQ.21.3.1.1 To the extent required by the Applicable Regulatory Authority, Authorized Third Parties and Data Custodians should exchange Retail Customer’s EUI at the Retail Customer’s request pursuant to the requirements as set forth in NAESB REQ.21, subject to the Governing Documents.

 REQ.21.3.1.2 The ESPI relationship requires a set of agreements between Retail Customer-Authorized Third Party, Retail Customer-Data Custodian, and Authorized Third Party-Data Custodian to ensure that the appropriate information is provided as needed and other information access is restricted.